A spectral interpretation of zeros of certain functions

+\tab Small modifications must be made to our result to subsume the above examples.
+For instance, the construction we present in the proof of Theorem \ref{nozeros} may be extended to include the case where $h$ has a finite number of poles on the real line.

-\tab Each of these results is a special case of Theorem \ref{main}.
-The Lax-Phillips 1976 automorphic example arguably suggests a similar result for constant terms of other Eisenstein series on reductive groups and M\"{u}ller's work is an extension of Lax-Phillips \cite{LP1976}.
-Finally, it is worth noting that, though Taylor's paper suggests that some have hoped otherwise, this approach cannot prove that the zeros of $\zeta (s)$ are on-line since the methods apply to Epstein zeta functions, which are known to have many off-line zeros (see Potter-Titchmarsh \cite{PT1935}, Stark \cite{Stark1967}, Voronin \cite{Voronin1976}, et al).
+\tab It is worth noting that, though Taylor's paper suggests that some have hoped otherwise, this approach cannot prove that the nontrivial zeros of $\zeta (s)$ are on the critical line.
+In fact, any means applying the argument we outline to genuine zeta functions would similarly apply to Epstein zeta functions which are known to have many off-line zeros (see Potter-Titchmarsh \cite{PT1935}, Stark \cite{Stark1967}, Voronin \cite{Voronin1976}, et al).

-\tab The proof of Theorem \ref{main} is given in Sections 2 and 3.
-A general explanation of the phenomena and the proof of the much simpler Theorem \ref{nozeros} are given in Section 1.
-In Section 1, we also explain that the proof of Theorem {\ref{main}} is given by identifying the zeros of the function $1\pm c_s$ with the spectral parameters for eigenvalues $\lambda_s=s(s-1)$ of the Friedrichs extension of an unbounded operator.
-As explained in the Appendix (Section 5), the Friedrichs extension is a self-adjoint extension and so this construction will show that all of the eigenvalues are real and hence each of the zeros of $1\pm c_s$ have $\text{Re}(s)=1/2$ (except for possibly finitely many on the real line).
-In Section 4, we will provide proof of a converse theorem which tells about the convergence of the solution to the operator equation used in Section 2.
+\tab In Section 1, we prove that $H^k_\eta$ and $H^{-k}_\eta$ defined above are Hilbert space duals.
+In Section 2, we explain that the proof of Theorem {\ref{nozeros}} is given by identifying the zeros of the function $1\pm c_s$ with the spectral parameters for eigenvalues $\lambda_s=s(1-s)$ of the Friedrichs extension of an unbounded operator.
+As explained in the Appendix (Section 4), the Friedrichs extension is a self-adjoint extension and so this construction will show that all of the eigenvalues are real.
+In Section 3, we will prove the main part of Theorem 1 (that all the zeros of $1+\eta\cdot c_s$ lie on the critical line).
+Finally, in Section 4 we will show that these zeros are simple.